-Failure to provide documentation or test scores or to achieve the grade point average required at the end of the first semester may lead to suspension or dismissal from the University.
+Failure to provide documentation required at the end of the first semester may lead to suspension from the University.

 CHIROPRACTIC MEDICINE

 DOCTOR OF CHIROPRACTIC

 Candidates for admission to the DC program are required to hold a Baccalaureate degree or its equivalent from a regionally or nationally accredited college or university with a minimum GPA of 3.0 or higher.
 Exceptional applicants with three years of undergraduate study (90 semester hours) will be considered for admission if spaces are available.
 Such students will be required to complete their Baccalaureate degree from Keiser University before graduation from the DC program.
 Pre-chiropractic coursework must include a minimum of 24 semester hours in life and physical science courses.
 These science courses will provide an adequate background for success in the DC program, and at least half of these courses will have a substantive laboratory component.
 The student's undergraduate preparation must include a well-rounded general education program in the humanities and social sciences.
 Exceptional students with less than 24 hours in life and physical sciences may be considered for admission under an Alternative Admissions Track Plan, in accordance with the policy of the Council on Chiropractic Education.